Identity Theft Defined in PA

-The criminal penalties for individuals convicted of identity theft in PA vary based on several factors, including the intent of the perpetrator, the amount stolen, the age of the victim and the existence of previous convictions on the individual’s record.
+The criminal penalties for individuals convicted of identity theft in PA can be either a misdemeanor or a felony, including the intent of the perpetrator, the amount stolen, the age of the victim and the existence of previous convictions on the individual’s record.
 Also, in PA, each time the offender uses the stolen information to commit an unlawful act, the law considers it a separate incident with separate penalties.
 So if an individual uses stolen credit card information to make 10 purchases, he or she could face 10 different charges.

 Pennsylvania implements the following grading system to determine the applicable penalties in an ID theft case:

 - Stealing property valued at less than $2,000 is a first-degree misdemeanor that carries up to five years in prison and a maximum fine of $10,000.